agentgill/spring-unlockedpackages/README.md

 ## Installation Instructions

-1. Setup your environment
+#### Setup your environment

 - Sign up for a Spring '19 pre-release org and enable Dev Hub
 - Install the pre-release version of the Salesforce CLI
 - Install Visual Studio Code
 - Install the Visual Studio Code Salesforce extensions

-2. Clone this repository
+#### Clone this repository

 ```
 git clone git@github.com:agentgill/spring19-unlockedpackages.git
 ```

-3. CD into new directory
+CD into new directory

-4. Set sfdx defaultuser to be your source / production org
+Set sfdx defaultuser to be your source / production org

 ```
 sfdx force:config:set defaultusername=xxx
 ```

-5. Edit sfdx-project.json and set the path for your first package (e.g application-package) -
+Edit sfdx-project.json and set the path for your first package (e.g application-package) -

 ```
 {
   "packageDirectories": [
     {
-      "path": "application-package",
+      "path": "application-events-package",
       "default": true
     }
   ],